The most veteran member of the Oregon Legislature, Senator Peter Courtney is serving a record 10th term as Senate President.

-Courtney was first selected Senate President in 2003 when the Senate was evenly divided with 15 Democrats and 15 Republicans.
-He was re-elected as the chamber's presiding officer in 2005, 2007, 2009, 2011, 2013, 2015 and 2017.
+Courtney was first elected Senate President in 2003, when the Senate was evenly divided with 15 Democrats and 15 Republicans.
+He was re-elected as the chamber's presiding officer in 2005, 2007, 2009, 2011, 2013, 2015, 2017, 2019, and 2021.

-The sponsor of 12 seismic safety measures that have become law, Courtney has been an out-spoken leader in the state's efforts to prepare for a Cascadia Subduction Zone earthquake.
+The sponsor of 12 seismic safety measures that have become law, Courtney has been an outspoken leader in the state's efforts to prepare for a Cascadia Subduction Zone earthquake.
 Most notably, he led the creation of the Seismic Rehabilitation Grant Program which provides funds to make schools and emergency services facilities safer in the event of an earthquake.